Sahil24680/CVReady.ai/README.md

 Unlike keyword-based ATS scanners, it uses a **two-model pipeline** with **GPT-4-mini** and **GPT-4** for efficiency and accuracy:

-- 🟢 **Step 1 – Strict Grading with GPT-4-mini**
+- 🟢 Step 1 – Strict JSON Grading (GPT-4-mini)
-  The smaller model handles **formatting checks, focus area identification, and weak bullet detection**.
-  Example outputs include:
-  - Scores for format, impact, technical depth, and projects.
-  - Highlighted **focus areas** (e.g., “impact”, “projects”).
-  - Lists of **weak bullets** with reasons (e.g., “No metrics provided for improvements”).
+A conservative small-model pass returns format, impact, tech depth, projects (0–5 each) and always surfaces 3–5 weak bullets with 12–25 word reasons.
+It also picks 1–3 focus areas (the lowest subscores) that strictly guide coaching.
+The grader penalizes clones, missing deployment/testing, absent metrics, unclear scope/ownership, and format issues.
+This prevents score inflation and forces concrete, fixable feedback.

 - 🟢 **Step 2 – RAG Context Building**
   Weak bullets are passed to the **RAG layer**, which searches curated rubrics, recruiter examples, ATS keywords, and rewrite patterns specific to the role the user chose.